NixOS/nix.dev/source/tutorials/nix-language.md

     2

 :::{note}
-Since function and argument are separated by white space, sometimes parantheses (`( )`) are required to distinguish expressions.
+Function and argument are separated by white space.
+Therefore, in this case parantheses (`( )`) are required to distinguish the function declaration and its argument.
 :::

 Example: